The COVID-19 pandemic has brought hardship to a number of businesses. And among those facing struggles are factoring companies.

 That’s going to create a difficult situation for factoring companies, especially those that service the staffing industry.
 Unemployment in the U.S. is near record highs.
 As more businesses cut expenses or close their doors, staffing firms’ will likely struggle, which will have a downstream effect on the factoring companies that rely on staffing firms’ accounts receivable for income.

 Factoring companies that have seen their clients go out of business and are bracing for the impact to their bottom line may want to consider selling their business or unloading some of their accounts through a sale.
 In this transaction, the buyer takes on not only the accounts but also the risk that comes with assuming responsibility for clients.
 The seller is offered the chance to walk away from a difficult situation with payment that’s nearly equal to the amount of the receivables.

-Operating just about any company in a post-pandemic market is going to be difficult.
-Operating a factoring company that works with staffing companies may be a far greater challenge as high unemployment and the market’s projected slow recovery will likely put a strain on revenues.
-Rather than fight for payment, consider selling the business and cashing in before the market bottoms out.
+Operating just about any company in a post-pandemic market is going to be difficult, at least at first until the market readjusts.
+Operating a factoring company that works with staffing companies may be a far greater challenge, as high unemployment and the market’s projected slow recovery will likely put a strain on revenues.
+Rather than fighting for payment, consider selling the business and cashing in before the market bottoms out.